aws-solutions-library-samples/guidance-for-connecting-data-products-with-amazon-datazone/README.md

 ### Supported Regions

 Please check for supported regions for Amazon DataZone in the following [link](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
-This guidance has been tested in *us-east-1* region.
+This guidance has been tested in *us-east-1* and *us-west-2* regions.

 ### Third-party tools